8 Dream Destinations Where Aussies Can Work Remotely in 2026

 🇦🇪 Dubai – The Glamorous Nomad Life

-Apartments start around $1,900 a month, so it’s not cheap — but for digital creatives, marketers, or influencers, it’s a dream mix of sunshine, opportunity, and modern luxury.
+Apartments start around $1,900 a month, so it’s not cheap.
+But for digital creatives, marketers, or influencers, it’s a dream mix of sunshine, opportunity, and modern luxury.

 🇳🇿 New Zealand – Close to Home, Far from Ordinary